American Society for Psychical Research

 The American Society for Psychical Research (ASPR) is the oldest psychical research organization in the United States dedicated to parapsychology.
-It maintains offices and a library, in New York City, which are open to both members and the general public.
-The society has an open membership, anyone with an interest in psychical research is invited to join.
-It maintains a website; and publishes the quarterly Journal of the American Society for Psychical Research.
+Until recently, it maintained offices and a library in New York City that were open to members and the general public.
+The group has historically offered open membership, and anyone interested in psychical research was welcome to join.
+However, failed recent attempts to contact with the organization suggest that the organization is dormant.
+The building that once served as its headquarters has been sold, and its materials are now in a difficult-to-access archive.
+It maintains a website and publishes the quarterly Journal of the American Society for Psychical Research.

 History

 It was William Fletcher Barrett's visit to America that ultimately led to the formation of the American Society for Psychical Research in December, 1884.
 Barrett was invited by several members of the American Association for the Advancement of Science.
 He persuaded intellectuals such as Edward Charles Pickering, Simon Newcomb, Alexander Graham Bell, Henry Pickering Bowditch and William James that the claims of psychical phenomena should be investigated scientifically.

 The first meetings of the society were held in the rooms of the American Academy of Arts and Sciences.
 The founding members who were also the first Vice-Presidents were G. Stanley Hall, George Stuart Fullerton, Edward Charles Pickering, Henry Pickering Bowditch and Charles Sedgwick Minot.
 Other founding members were Alpheus Hyatt, N. D. C. Hodges, William James and Samuel Hubbard Scudder.
 The mathematician Simon Newcomb was the first President.

 Other early members included the psychologists James Mark Baldwin, Joseph Jastrow, and Christine Ladd-Franklin.
 Initial research findings were discouraging.
 By 1890, members such as Baldwin, Hall, Jastrow and Ladd-Franklin had resigned from the society.
 Hall and Jastrow became outspoken critics of parapsychology.
 Morton Prince and James Jackson Putnam left the ASPR in 1892 to form the American Psychological Association.

 Richard Hodgson joined the ASPR in 1887 to serve as its secretary.
 In 1889, Fullerton, James and Josiah Royce were Vice-Presidents and Samuel Pierpont Langley served as President.
 In 1889, a financial crisis forced the ASPR to become a branch of the Society for Psychical Research, and Simon Newcomb and others left.
 Following the death of Hodgson in 1905 it achieved independence once more.